Over 1000 photos from ECCE 2016 are now available.

 MESSAGE FROM GENERAL CHAIR

-It is my pleasure to welcome you to the 8th Annual IEEE Energy Conversion Congress & Exposition (ECCE 2016), sponsored by the IEEE Power Electronics Society (PELS) and the IEEE Industrial Application Society (IAS), in Milwaukee, the heartland of North America’s electric drive and electrical equipment industry.
+The 8th Annual IEEE Energy Conversion Congress & Exposition (ECCE 2016), sponsored by the IEEE Power Electronics Society (PELS) and the IEEE Industrial Application Society (IAS), was successfully held September 18-22, 2016 in Milwaukee, the heartland of North America’s electric drive and electrical equipment industry.

-ECCE2016 features keynote speeches from Prof. Arun Majumdar from Stanford University and former Director of ARPA-E; Mr. Blake Moret, CEO of Rockwell Automation; Prof. Massoud Amin from University of Minnesota; Mr. Michael Regelski, CTO/Electrical Sector of Eaton Corporation; and Dr. Guangfu Tang, Vice President, Global Energy Interconnection Research Institute of China.
+ECCE2016 featured keynote speeches from Prof. Arun Majumdar from Stanford University and former Director of ARPA-E; Mr. Blake Moret, CEO of Rockwell Automation; Prof. Massoud Amin from University of Minnesota; Dr. Igor Stanebkovic, Global Technology Manager of Eaton Corporation; and Dr. Baokui Sun, Chief Engineer of the Global Energy Interconnection Research Institute of China.
 We are extremely fortunate to have these distinguished leaders from industry and academia to share their visions and wisdoms with us on the opening day of the conference.

-We are very pleased to acknowledge the support of Wolong Electric (Platinum), ABB (Gold), Danfoss (Gold), Eaton Corporation (Gold), General Motors (Gold), Rockwell Automation (Gold), Delta (Silver), Halla Mechtronics (Silver), and Keysight Technologies (Silver).
+We are very pleased to acknowledge the support of Wolong Electric (Platinum), ABB (Gold), Danfoss (Gold), Eaton Corporation (Gold), General Motors (Gold), Rockwell Automation (Gold), Delta (Silver), Halla Mechatronics (Silver), and Keysight Technologies (Silver).
 Their support and participation have created a very strong industrial relationship and relevance.
-We will have 60 exhibitors in the Exhibition Hall on Monday and Tuesday.
-The exhibitors will showcase their state-of-the-art technologies, products, and solutions, creating a highly interactive networking environment when mixing with the poster sessions and student demonstrations on the same floor.
+We had 58 exhibitors in the Exhibition Hall on Monday and Tuesday.
+The exhibitors showcased their state-of-the-art technologies, products, and solutions, creating a highly interactive networking environment when mixing with the poster sessions and student demonstrations on the same floor.

 Milwaukee offers a unique experience to millions of visitors each year, ranging from its German heritage to its famous beers to Harley Davidson motorcycles to the beautiful lake shore.
-We will make ECCE2016 not only a successful technical forum but also a memorable social event for the attendees.
-On Sunday, we will host our Welcome Reception in the Milwaukee Art Museum, with its landmark modern architecture, and a great view of Lake Michigan.
-On Wednesday evening, we expect to see you all at the ECCE2016 Oktoberfest Night to enjoy German folk music and dance, and special Milwaukee brewed Oktoberfest beers.
-We will also have a special Award Luncheon on Thursday to celebrate the great achievement of some of our colleagues.
-Technical and city walking tours are also organized during the week.
+We strived to make ECCE2016 not only a successful technical forum but also a memorable social event for the attendees.
+On Sunday, we hosted our Welcome Reception in the Milwaukee Art Museum, with its landmark modern architecture, and a great view of Lake Michigan.
+On Wednesday evening, we had over 1,300 attendees at the ECCE2016 Oktoberfest to enjoy German folk music and dance, and (unlimited) Milwaukee brewed Oktoberfest beers.
+We also had a special Award Luncheon on Thursday to celebrate the great achievement of some of our colleagues.
+Technical and complimentary city walking tours were also organized during the week.

-For many of our attendees, the ECCE conference is like a home-coming event where you can catch up with old friends and meet new ones.
-ECCE2016 provides two free-to-use lounges in the convention center.
-The IAS/PELS Community Lounge can be reserved for exclusive use for group events (school or company reunion, or a quick project review meeting, etc.) on a first-come-first-serve basis.
-The Creative Digressions Lounge does not need reservation and provides a place for colleagues and friends to hang out and perhaps brainstorm on a few ideas generated during the conference.
-Complimentary coffee and refreshments will be served in both rooms through the day.
-For our first time ECCE attendees, we extend you a special welcome by inviting you to a first timer session just before the Sunday Welcome Reception event.
+For many of our attendees, the ECCE conference was like a home-coming event where you can catch up with old friends and meet new ones.
+ECCE2016 provided two free-to-use lounges in the convention center.
+The IAS/PELS Community Lounge was reserved for exclusive use for group events (school or company reunion, or a quick project review meeting, etc.) on a first-come-first-serve basis.
+The Creative Digressions Lounge did not need reservation and provided a place for colleagues and friends to hang out and perhaps brainstorm on a few ideas generated during the conference.
+Complimentary coffee and refreshments were served in both rooms through the day.
+For our first time ECCE attendees, we organized a special first timer session just before the Sunday Welcome Reception event.

 I would like to express my utmost gratitude to the members of the organizing committee, the technical program committee, the steering committee, and Courtesy Associates, who with hard work and selfless dedication have made possible this event.
 I would like to thank PELS and IAS for their sponsorship and stewardship, and the generous support of our Platinum, Gold, and Silver corporate sponsors.
 I would like to thank each and every one of you as a presenter, an attendee, an exhibitor, a volunteer, or any combined role of the above for your contribution and participation.